meshstyles/meshstyles.github.io/README.md

 ### [SampleCode](https://github.com/frasolution/SampleCode)

-this repo contains code that is styled and commented to the standards of some courses
+this repo contains some simple sample code that is styled and commented to the standards taught in some of the courses
+Langauges:

+-   C/C++
+-   Mips32
+-   Java (SWE)

 ### [Variable Homepage](https://github.com/meshstyles/variable-homepage)